pndy19/lending_club_case_study/README.md

 behind loan default, i.e.the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

+Dataset we used from LendingClub that contains the complete loan data for all loans issued through the time period 2007 t0 2011.

 ## Contributors